Black academics in the educational system have done a huge amount of unpaid emotional labour within academia…

 This involves tackling racism on their own with no support, helping white colleagues to understand their privilege, monitoring their tone to suppress frustration to avoid being dismissed as the angry Black person, switching personas in order to be perceived as palatable and white conforming, scrutinising their appearance and hair presentation for stigmatised cultural signifiers.
 The list goes on.

-Face demands budgets for Black and Brown academics, the mental health of our minoritised students AND the cultural competency of our white students depends on it.
+FACE demands budgets for Black academics.
+Blackness and anti-Blackness is the predominant issue.
+The mental health of racially minoritised students AND the cultural competency of our white students depends on it.

 Our white Associates group is specifically created for white academics to progress each other and change the system.
 Some of you may be new to thinking about race and privilege and some of you are further down the line.
 Educate and share between you at these meetings, then pass it on.
 Dismantle the system you have maintained with your ignorance.
-You will help to build a new system but take note: Part of your new learning requires acknowledging the rightful place of multiple Black and Brown identities and diverse race perspectives needed within education.
+You will help to build a new system but take note: Part of your new learning requires acknowledging the rightful place of multiple Black identities and diverse race perspectives needed within education as we recognise the intersectionality of race, ethnicity and race identity

-From visiting speakers to the progression and appointments of course leaders and deans - Start employing academics of colour NOW.
-FACE demands budgets for Black and Brown academics.
+From visiting speakers to the progression and appointments of course leaders and deans - Start employing Black academics now.

 Disclosure